The gardener featured here grows a lot of food on her small urban lot. It shows how to feed a family with a city garden.

 Edible gardens are very trendy right now but growing food wherever one lives is nothing new (of course): it’s basic survival and common sense.
 Charles Barnard encouraged city gardening back in the 1800s and wrote this wonderful little book about it.
 As far as trends go, I love this one because even when the fad fades, there will be lots of new gardeners who will carry on with their own edible landscapes.

-The short documentary you’re about to see if one of my all-time favourites.
+The short documentary you’re about to see if one of my all-time favorites.
 I watch it every year to get revved up with my own garden plans.
 Filmed in 1980s, it shows how Carol Bowlby feeds her family of five for seven months of the year using produce from her own city garden in Halifax, Nova Scotia, Canada.

 She’s a lifelong gardener with smart and practical approaches to making the most of her plot of land.
 Considering this is long before the plethora of tools, tricks, information, and online resources we have today, it’s quite impressive and inspiring.
 And tells you that you don’t need all the fancy extras to grow good, healthy food wherever you are.